Cabo Rojo National Wildlife Refuge: Hypersaline lagoons

-Features
+Ecology

+The salt pans attract numerous bird species.

 The Cabo Rojo National Wildlife Refuge was established to protect the rolling hills, grasslands, mangroves and subtropical dry forests of Cabo Rojo.
 Due to decades of overgrazing, much of the native vegetation has been replaced by plants from other regions.
 Invasive species like the grasses that feed cattle are considered undesirable because they compete with the native vegetation, reducing diversity and therefore decreasing optimal food and nesting habitat for the native wildlife.
 Grassland management, through haying, has allowed native grasses to grow back and provide a better home for the native fauna.
 Additionally, native trees are being planted to return the land to its original mature hardwood forest.